mcoberley/faulkner_co/README.md

 ### FaulknerCoPipeline
 There is a single item pipeline called [FaulknerCoPipeline](faulkner_co/pipelines.py).
 It initializes an array when a given spider is opened.
 Each item is appended to that array as they are passed down by the spider.
-When the spider closes, the array is dumped to a JSON file which is named based on the type of spider passing it through the pipeline.
+When the spider closes, the array is dumped to a JSON file which is named based on the _type_ of spider passing it through the pipeline.
+*   ChildSupportOffenderSpider  ==> sex_offenders.json
+*   CurrentInmatesSpider        ==> inmates.json
+*   SexOffendersSpider          ==> sex_offenders.json
+*   Warrants2Spider             ==> warrants.json
+*   PressReleaseSpider          ==> press_releases.json

+JSON was chosen based purely on the author's personal preference and this pipeline can easily be updated to dump the items to a CSV file or a database instance (I reccomend MongoDB ;D)

 ## Setup and Run
 ---
 ### Selenium/chromedriver
-The chromedriver program must be somewhere in the PATH of the profile executing the spider (or the system PATH I suppose).
+The SexOffendersSpider uses selenium to retrieve a list of links through interactions with a Javascript interface on the page.
+Consequently, the chromedriver executable is required.
+It must be somewhere in the PATH of the profile executing the spider (or the system PATH).
+It may be downloaded [here](https://chromedriver.chromium.org/downloads).
 ### Executing spider crawl
 From any directory within the scrapy project you may run:
 ```bash